-It would be easy to point to insufficient funding, discrimination towards people with mental health issues, and mismanagement of treatment centers as the biggest problems in mental healthcare, today.
+It would be easy to point to insufficient funding, discrimination towards people with mental health issues, and mismanagement of treatment centers as the biggest problems in mental healthcare today.
 However, inaccurate and superstitious beliefs about mental health treatment and treatment techniques may be an even bigger issue.
-Every year, widely held stigmas against various treatment techniques prevent patients from receiving the care they need, held by either or both the patient and/or provider.
+Every year, widely held stigmas against various treatment techniques prevent patients from receiving the care they need held by either or both the patient and provider.

 Stigma against mental health treatment is easily seen when looking at electroshock therapy.
 This is one of the most stigmatized treatments for mental health patients.
 What images and ideas does the simple mention of electroshock therapy bring to mind for you?
-It’s no wonder that there is extreme resistance to receiving this treatment considering the ideas from movies, tv, and primitive forms of the treatment that people hold.
-However, electroshock therapy has a clinically proven 80% efficacy rate in treating depression, and only six facilities in the entire country offer it.
-This is a great example of the divide between perception and reality of certain treatments, and how we may be losing out on highly efficacious treatment plans for patients because of stigma.
+It’s no wonder that there is extreme resistance to receiving this treatment, considering its violent portrayal in movies and TV.
+However, electroshock therapy has a clinically proven 80% efficacy rate in treating depression.
+Only six facilities in the entire country offer it.
+This is a great example of the divide between the perception and reality of certain treatments and how we may be losing out on highly efficacious treatment plans for patients because of stigma.

 The stigma against treatment for mental illness often comes down to variations of two beliefs

 1. Mental illness is a social construct, and all treatment is a vast marketing conspiracy